 Today, after breakfast, you will leave for Ha Long Bay, one of the most spectacular UNESCO World Heritage Areas and the world’s largest marine limestone ‘karst’ landscape.
 There you’ll board your boat, a wooden junk built from the model of the old Vietnamese court vessels with sails, a wide transom and rectangular superstructure, that will take you first to the busy World Heritage area and then to one of the most well-known grottoes and caves, and then kayak (optional) around the area.
 Weather permitting, you will be able to swim from the boat and enjoy the clear emerald water.
 All your meals will be provided on board, usually based on fresh seafood, and you’ll sleep in a cabin with an en suite toilet and shower.

-Seemingly infinite, the towering islands of Halong Bay form a landscape unique to this world.
-From sunrise to sunset, Halong offers some of the most beautiful sights in all of Asia, either from the deck of your Chinese style boat, from your kayak, or from a private beach enjoying a seafood lunch.
+Seemingly infinite, the towering islands of Ha Long Bay form a landscape unique to this world.
+Designated a World Heritage site in 1994, Halong Bay's spectacular scatter of islands, offers some of the most beautiful sights in all of Asia, either from the deck of your Chinese style boat, from your kayak, or from a private beach.

 You’ll wake in fresh air of the bay with a swim and/or a Tai Chi session on the large sundeck (beginners welcome!).
 After a light breakfast pastry and tea or coffee, you’ll dock to visit one of the most famous caves in the Bay, Me Cung Cave.
 This cave has been recognized by archaeologists as one of the vestiges of the pre-Halong new Stone Age culture that existed nearly 10,000 years ago.
 After a narrow crack only allowing one person through at a time, many partitions appear.
 These chambers are somewhat small and narrow, but very refined and with many stalagmites and stalactites bearing beautiful forms.
 By the end of the walk, the panoramic view of Ha Long bay is well deserved.